-A new foundation reinforcement standard allows for the safe construction of roads and rails using Solmax Mirafi® G-Series Geolon geotextiles in areas prone to voids.
+A new foundation reinforcement standard allows for the safe construction of roads and rails using MIRAFI® G-Series Geolon geotextiles in areas prone to voids.

 Soil erosion frequently goes unnoticed under roads or railroad tracks in regions rich with limestone soil thereby representing a significant risk to traffic safety: permanent vibrations as well as internal erosion cause existing voids to expand to the surface thereby damaging or destroying the structure and potentially resulting in traffic accidents.

 Soil subsidence occurs as a result of old infrastructure structures, such as mines or caves, and due to water-related rock weathering.

 The new standard design method inspires confidence and guarantees users safety and quality.
 It also contributes to the advancement of geotextiles for the benefit of society.Alain Nancey, Senior Technical Manager, Solmax

 Preventing infrastructure damage safely with high-strength geotextiles